bakame-php/http-structured-fields/README.md

 $newResponse = $response->headers->set('foo', $bar);
 ````

-The library provides all five (5) structured data type as defined in the RFC inside the
+All five (5) structured data type as defined in the RFC are provided inside the
 `Bakame\Http\StructuredFields` namespace.
-As mentioned, they all implement the
+They all implement the
 `StructuredField` interface and expose a `fromHttpValue` named constructor:

 - `Item`